 - Blessing – the congregation blesses the children and catechists and they depart via the side door.

-- Greeting - When children are settled and seated, greet them question them about the Sunday and the colour of it.
-This helps to sensitise them to the Church calendar.
+- Greeting - When children are settled and seated, greet them and say an opening prayer.

 - Reading – read the scripture passage.